martinring/cobra/README.md

 <code src="#example></code>
 ```

 Note that, the sub-snippets may be nested or even overlapping as in the example and included in several editors.
-They will allways stay in sync.
+They will always stay in sync.

 The language mode is derived from the super-snippet.